tewhatuora/api-standards/docs/api-development/02-API Design.md

 delivery, better sense of momentum, illustrates progress and enables third parties to coordinate efforts with API developments.

-An iterative approach incorporates continuous improvement, which recognises the need to support continuing evolvement of the API beyond the first delivery.
-The API is a product whose capabilities should undergo continuing improvements based on consumer feedback, performance analytics and emerging needs.
+An iterative approach incorporates continuous improvement, that recognises the need to support continuing evolvement of the API beyond the first delivery.
+The API is a product whose capabilities should undergo continuing improvements based on API consumer feedback, performance analytics and emerging needs.
 This aligns to Phase 6 in the Accelerate framework.